 Running a business, supervising staff and selling a wide range of products is the life of most landscape yard owners.
-As business owners we know what it’s like and have put together our 4 Top Tips to increase your sales
+As business owners we know what it’s like, so we have put together our 4 Top Tips to increase your sales!

 Your team, the ones on the ground every day, have the most market intel than any one else.
 Talk to them regularly and find out what they think your customers need.
 Additionally, your team will feel more valued and more motivated to do great work.
 Make sure to include that information in your decision-making, then your team can see you have listened.